-- 1. In compliance with Article 447 of the Portuguese Commercial Companies Code (Código das Sociedades Comerciais), it is hereby declared that the Chairman of the Board of Directors Luís Lélis, the Chairman of the Executive Committee Omar Guerra and the non-executive director and member of the Board of Directors Inokcelina dos Santos are each holder of one (1) share.
-None of the other members of the Management and Supervisory bodies holds any shares of the Bank's share capital. - 2.
-As at 31 December 2023, and in accordance with Article 448 of the Portuguese Commercial Companies Code (Código das Sociedades Comerciais), the following shareholders hold more than one-tenth of the share capital of the Bank:
+1. In compliance with Article 447 of the Portuguese Commercial Companies Code (Código das Sociedades Comerciais), it is hereby declared that the Chairman of the Board of Directors Luís Lélis, the Chairman of the Executive Committee Omar Guerra and the non-executive director and member of the Board of Directors, Inokcelina dos Santos, are each holder of one (1) share.
+None of the other members of the Management and Supervisory bodies holds any shares of the Bank's share capital.

-No. of Shares % 7,999,996 99.99995 Banco Angolano de Investimentos, S.A.
-Lisbon, 26 February 2024 The Board of Directors Luís Lélis Omar Guerra Chairman of the Board of Directors Chairman of the Executive Committee - CEO Inokcelina dos Santos Henrique Gonçalves Member of the Board of Directors Member of the Executive Committee César Gonçalves Nuno Leal Member of the Executive Member of the Board of Directors

-Committee

-Banco BAI Europa, S.A.
+2. As at 31 December 2023, and in accordance with Article 448 of the Portuguese Commercial Companies Code (Código das Sociedades Comerciais), the following shareholders hold more than one-tenth of the share capital of the Bank:

+Lisbon, 26 February 2024

+Luís Lélis Chairman of the Board of Directors

+Inokcelina dos Santos Member of the Board of Directors

+César Gonçalves Member of the Board of Directors

+Nuno Leal Member of the Executive Committee

+Financial Statements

 Financial Statements as at 31 December 2023